Boards, Commissions and Committees

 The number of members on each committee is determined by the Mayor and Board of Aldermen at the time of appointment.
 Members of the Board of Aldermen and any resident of the City of Brentwood who is a qualified voter under the laws and Constitution of this State and this City can serve on all other standing committees.

-City Commissions are composed of citizens and/or Alderpersons who are generally appointed by the Mayor.
-Please see the Volunteer Interest Form (PDF) for information about volunteering for a Brentwood commission or committee.
-For additional information, please contact the City Administrator, 314-962-4800.
+Please see the Volunteer Interest Form (PDF) for information about volunteering for a Brentwood board, commission or committee.
+For additional information, please contact the City Administrator, 314.962.4800.

 The Library Board meets on the first Tuesday of each month to discuss and decide upon library policy with regard to the library’s future.
 The board advises on the operation, expansion and level of service provided by the Library.
 The board also recommends policy regarding selection of library material and the use of Library meeting room space.

-The Planning and Zoning Commission (P&Z) advises the Board of Aldermen on how best to preserve and protect Brentwood's existing residential and business community and provide for, plan, guide and direct the development, redevelopment and growth of the City.
+Established to advise the Board of Aldermen on how best to preserve and protect the existing residential and business community and provide for, plan, guide and direct the development, redevelopment and growth of the City.
 The Planning and Zoning Commission is authorized by state statute under RSMo Chapter 89.

 This commission reviews proposals for the improvement of blight, or deteriorating areas within the City of Brentwood, considering the use of tax increment financing (TIF) districts.

 Established to foster policies and programs that will create energy conservation, environmental improvement and sustainability of resources in the City of Brentwood.
 The Commission shall recommend policies to the Public Works Committee of the Board of Aldermen.
 Ordinance 4941: Sustainability Commission

 Established to review all ordinances relating to licenses and occupational regulations in addition to legislative oversight over City financial affairs.